RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

-1. Data	centers	have	components	that	are	either	internal	or	externalredundancies.
+### Question # 1 - Data	centers	have	components	that	are	either	internal	or	externalredundancies.
 Which	of	the	following	is	considered	an	internal redundancy?
 A.	Generators
 B.	Power	feeds
 C.	Power	distribution	units